wilseLee/Coupang_FC/doc/en/WMS/GetSkuStockPageList.md

-pendingStock|long|The goods are in transit and waiting to be put on the shelf inventory quantity availabelStock|long|Product sku can ship inventory quantity shippedStock|long|Product sku shipped inventory quantity lastModificationTime|datetime|The last change time of product sku inventory
+pendingStock|long|The goods are in transit and waiting to be put on the shelf inventory quantity availabelStock|long|Product sku can ship inventory quantity shippedStock|long|Product sku shipped inventory quantity lastModificationTime|datetime|The last change time of product sku inventory(UTC)

 # pages DTO
 Field | Type | Description